 Check defrost thermostat to ensure it is properly located and securely attached.
 There is a liquid header with a distributor and feeder tube going into outdoor coil.
 At the end of the one of the feeder tubes, there is a 3/8 in.
-O.D. stub tube approximately 2 in.
-(50.8 mm) long (see Fig. 3).
+O.D. stub tube approximately 2 in. long.
+(See Fig. 3.)
 The defrost thermostat should be located on stub tube.
 Note that there is only one stub tube used with liquid header, and on most units it is the bottom circuit.